How Much Caffeine is in Green Tea?pbfycom

 Although you might think coffee is the beverage that is most consumed around the world, it’s not.
 The world’s favorite drink besides water is actually tea.
-Around 78 percent of the tea that is consumed internationally is black, and only about 20 percent is green tea.
+Around 78 percent of the tea consumed internationally is black, and only about 20 percent is green.

-All teas, apart from herbal teas, are brewed from the dried leaves of the Camellia sinensis bush.
+Brewing teas require the use of the dried leaves of the Camellia sinensis bush, except herbal teas,.
 It is, in fact, the amount of oxidation of the leaves that determines the type of tea.
-Green tea is made from totally unoxidized leaves.

-This means it is less processed than most other types of tea except for white tea, which is the least oxidized type.
+This means it is less processed than most types of tea except for white tea, which is less oxidized.
 The lower the level of oxidation, the higher the level of antioxidants and beneficial polyphenols.

-Although more research is required to show conclusively that green tea is effective against many ailments, it is said to be effective against many illnesses and conditions.
-The National Cancer Institute says that the polyphenols present in tea have been shown to decrease tumor growth in both animal and laboratory studies.
+Research needs to show conclusively that green tea is effective against many ailments, green tea is said to be effective against many illnesses and conditions.
+Polyphenols present in tea have shown to decrease tumor growth, according to The National Cancer Institute.

 It may also serve to protect the skin from the damage caused by UVB radiation.
 It’s worth noting that in countries that drink the highest amount of green tea, cancer rates are lower.
 Studies have shown positive effects from green tea on cancer of the bladder, bowel, throat, lung, prostate, breast, ovary, skin and stomach.